PaulSchaller/TriviaGame/README.md

-# TriviaGame
+# Trivia Game

 ### This program is a trivia game.
-The user is given a test of trivia questions that is answered by the player.
+The player is given a test of trivia questions that is answered by the player.
 ### The test is graded and results displayed.

 ## The trivia questions are on the topic of the movie *Star Wars*.
 There are twelve questions on the test for the